 - Whitespace – Tabs and Newline and Leading spaces

 Format exploits like SQL injection and HTML parsing

 In my opinion, this is a great little tool to help you with exploratory testing and is a great reminder of the type of problem user-input issues you should be trying against your application.

 Using this tool when doing exploratory testing should help uncover issues with your application like error handling, boundary-related errors, and security issues.

 Also, if you have ever found yourself doing exploratory testing and wondering what values you should try when testing, say, a text box that should only allow integer values.
 This tool is helpful because it gives you convenient access to common problematic values and edge cases to start with.

 Even if your application doesn't work in Chrome or is a thick client application, you can use this as a kind of checklist of things to try when performing your exploratory testing.

 For More Info On Exploratory Testing

-Janet shares with us a bunch of great agile tips and tricks to help anyone either trying to improve their current Agile Testing efforts or anyone that wants to start there new 2015 testing projects using solid agile testing good practices.
+Janet shares with us a bunch of great agile tips and tricks to help anyone either trying to improve their current Agile Testing efforts or anyone who wants to start their new 2015 testing projects using solid agile testing good practices.